open-contracting-extensions/ocds_sustainability_extension/README.md

 }
 ```

-If the contracting process is divided into lots, and it is known which lots relate to SPP, set the hasSustainability field to true at the lot level
+If the contracting process is divided into lots, and it is known which lot(s) relate to SPP, set the lot's `hasSustainability` field:

 ```json
 {